kbat/mc-tools/README.md

     manual can be downloaded from the PHITS website:
     <http://phits.jaea.go.jp/examples.html>
 * FLUKA
   * [usbsuw2root](https://github.com/kbat/mc-tools/blob/master/mctools/fluka/usbsuw2root.py) converter: it converts the USRBIN results into a TH3F histogram.
 Note that this tool does not directly convert the files produced by the USRBIN card, but these files must be processed by the $FLUTIL/usbsuw program which averages results and calculates statistical errors.
 The resulting file can be converted into ROOT by usbsuw2root.
-This script depends on [flair](http://www.fluka.org/flair) and assumes it is installed in the `/usr/local/flair` folder.
-If your flair is installed in a different location, add it (as well as the `lib` subfolder) into $PYTHONPATH.
 The $FLUTIL/usbsuw call must be done automatically if the fluka2root converter is used (see the [readfluka](https://github.com/kbat/readfluka) project).
   * More FLUKA-related tools are available in the [readfluka](https://github.com/kbat/readfluka) project.
 Unfortunatelly most of these tools are of low quality, but sometimes they work.
 * Generic tools
   * A Python module to calculate atomic fractions of isotopes in a